Procurement Card Guidelines

 The JP Morgan Chase Corporate VISA Procurement Card offers SUNY campuses an alternative procurement method when making small dollar purchases.

 - The program is intended to afford SUNY campuses the opportunity to streamline their local procedures and controls for procuring goods and services.
 The Procurement Card is accepted by all vendors that accept VISA.

-Proper use of the procurement card can reduce the time between requesting, ordering, and actual receipt of goods and/or services.
-Savings derived from use of the Procurement Card include staff processing time, paper costs, postage, and quicker receipt of ordered merchandise.
+- Proper use of the procurement card can reduce the time between requesting, ordering, and actual receipt of goods and/or services.
+Savings derived from the use of the Procurement Card include: staff processing time, paper costs, postage, and quicker receipt of ordered merchandise.

-Individuals will be authorized to use the Procurement Card only after attending a training session on proper use and procedures of the card.
+- Individuals will be authorized to use the Procurement Card only after attending a training session on proper use and procedures of the card.
 A second training session will occur the month after charges first appear on the card.
-It consists of how to change account numbers, etc. and to certify that the transactions are accurate for payment.
+This second training consists of how to change account numbers, etc. and to certify that the transactions are accurate for payment.
 Supervisory approval (signature) is required on all monthly documentation and supervisor training is available upon request.

 Please see the Information Technology Purchasing Policy.

 - If sales tax appears on the invoice, the cardholder is responsible for contacting the vendor to have the sales tax charge credited back to their P-Card.
 You are required to pursue a vendor credit if there is a sales tax charge.

 - All shipments must be delivered to a valid campus address, preferably Central Receiving and must be clearly labeled “VISA”.
 Documents should indicate the department's name to ensure proper on-campus delivery (deliver to 32 Stratton Drive).
 Any shipping charges over $100 must be accompanied by not only the vendors invoice, but the shipping invoice also.